aws-samples/open_artifacts_for_bedrock/README.md

 ```
 This command will create a Docker image named python3.10.
 If you need to install a specific Python version or other dependencies, you can modify the Dockerfile.

 ### 2. Configure .env, set AK SK, and enable permissions
 1. Create a .env file in the open_artifacts directory with the following content:
 The default username and password is admin/admin, can you can change them via setting in .env file.
-If you did not set the AWS_ACCESS_KEY_ID or AWS_SECRET_ACCESS_KEY, then you need to assign a service role to the ec2.
+If you did not set the AWS_ACCESS_KEY_ID or AWS_SECRET_ACCESS_KEY, then you need to bind a IAM role to your EC2.
 ```
 AWS_ACCESS_KEY_ID=*******
 AWS_SECRET_ACCESS_KEY=******